foollh/BulletRenderer/README.md

 ```

 ## Demo
 if you want to run [render_mesh.py](render_mesh.py) succussfully, you mush change the object mesh path.
+It is recommended that you first use urdf_demo.py to generate the corresponding URDF for the mesh, and then use render_urdf.py for faster rendering.
 ```shell
 # CUDA ID of GPU if you want to use gpu_renderer interface
 export CUDA_VISIBLE_DEVICES=0